jennyservices/jenny/docs/user-service-2.md

 ---
 id: user-service-2
-title: User Service-2
+title: Adding a datastore
-sidebar_label: User Service Tutorial-2 Adding a datastore
+sidebar_label: Adding a datastore
 ---

 ## Getting some use out of our user package